percona/k8spxc-docs/docs/operator.md

 ### `haproxy.replicasServiceAnnotations`

 The [Kubernetes annotations :octicons-link-external-16:](https://kubernetes.io/docs/concepts/overview/working-with-objects/annotations/) metadata for the `haproxy-replicas` Service. **This option is deprecated and will be removed in future releases**.
-Use `haproxy.exposeReplicas.annotations` instead .
+Use `haproxy.exposeReplicas.annotations` instead.

 | Value type  | Example    |
 | ----------- | ---------- |